DAP: A Dynamic Adversarial Patch for Evading Person Detectors: Proposed Approach

 \subsubsection{Expectation Over Transformation (EOT)}

 EOT is a general framework for improving the adversarial robustness of physical attack on a given transformation distribution \textit{T} \cite{eot}.
 Essentially, EOT is a data augmentation technique for adversarial attacks, which takes potential transformation in the real world into account during the optimization, resulting in better robustness.
-EOT is used to add random distortions in the optimization to make the perturbation more robust. \textit{\textbf{Spatial transformations:}} The patch was randomly scaled to a size that is nearly proportional to its actual size in the scene as part of the geometric changes.
-Rotate the patch $P$ at random ($\pm20^\circ$) about the center of the bounding boxes.
-The aforementioned replicates printing size and location inaccuracies. \textit{\textbf{Appearance Transformations:}} The pixel intensity values are altered by adding random noise ($\pm 0.1$), conducting random contrast adjustment of the value ($[\ 0.8, 1.2 ]\ $), and doing random brightness adjustment ($\pm 0.1$) to create the color space conversions.
+EOT is used to add random distortions in the optimization to make the perturbation more robust.
+The transformation distribution is presented in Table \ref{transformations}.